carlosalva82/INNOVA_FAMILY/README.md

 ## Installation method
 1. Run `npm install` to bring all dependencies.
+2. Config user and password of Innova Family copying `.env.sample` to `.env`
-2. If it's your first time, you should view the QR code in the console to sync your WhatsApp Web from which all messages will be sent.
+3. If it's your first time, you should view the QR code in the console to sync your WhatsApp Web from which all messages will be sent.

 ## TODO
 It is pending to be able to create a cron that executes the check for new messages every certain period of time.